stafwag/blog/_posts/2025-06-08-lookat-2-dot-1-0rc1-released.markdown

 Lookat 2.1.0rc1 is the latest development release of Lookat/Bekijk, a user-friendly Unix file browser/viewer that supports colored man pages.

-The focus of 2.1.0 release is to add ANSI Color support.
+The focus of the 2.1.0 release is to add ANSI Color support.

 <br />&nbsp;<br />